-Community MATs is a network developed by the National Governance Association to give those involved with governing multi academy trusts (MATs) the opportunity to share their experiences and practice with others.
+Community MATs is a network developed by the National Governance Association to give those involved with the governance of multi academy trusts (MATs) the opportunity to share their experiences and practice with others.

 We were asked to start the network by our members, who felt there wasn't an easy way to meet and discuss the issues they faced when setting up and governing a MAT.
 We want to facilitate that learning and collaboration so that you are better able to govern and improve the education of pupils.